top of page

 I also repented of allowing the barnacles of unforgiveness, anger, blame, mistrust, bitterness and resentment a place of habitation and asked the Lord to change the landscape of my heart (Psalm 51:10).

 The process of repentance was powerful.
-It was not a chore, a formula or something to do to manipulate God.
+It was not a chore, a formula, or something to do to manipulate God.
 It was and continues to be a privilege.
 I repented, not because I feared harsh chastisement from the Lord.
-I repented out of my love for him.
-God made it clear I had access to his throne of mercy, so it was a safe place to be real.
+I repented out of my love for Him.
+God made it clear I had access to His throne of mercy, so it was a safe place to be real.

-2 Corinthians 7:10 says, Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.
+2 Corinthians 7:10 says: Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death.

 God’s prescription genuinely healed my broken heart.
-He broke the power of the lies I believed, replacing them with his truth.
+He broke the power of the lies I believed, replacing them with His truth.
 There was no further need to manage pain, shame and condemnation.
 And no more performance-driven equations to work from.

 The process I thought might be scary became a welcomed combination of spring cleaning (Psalm 51:7) and spring planting (Isaiah 61:3).
 He replaced my ungodly beliefs with his truth (John 8:32).
-Washed me clean of my best efforts (Isaiah 64:6).
+He washed me clean of my best efforts (Isaiah 64:6).
 And gave me a new, upgraded, state-of-the-art operating system (Isaiah 55:9).

 As if . . .
-God’s love for me is unconditional, despite his being fully aware of my shortcomings.
+God’s love for me is unconditional, despite His being fully aware of my shortcomings.

 As if . . . my arrival at the point of exhaustion caused by toiling and striving was really a starting point for flowing with the Lord.

 As if . . .
-I have access to God’s heart, with him wanting to spend deep, meaningful time with me.
+I have access to God’s heart, with Him wanting to spend deep, meaningful time with me.

 Could it really be that simple?
-Believing these “As Ifs” were truths, there was a deep desire to just “be” in his presence.
+Believing these “As Ifs” were truths, there was a deep desire to just be in His presence.
 In this place, the Lord's opinion of me became the only one that mattered.
 Being with Jesus actually brought the love, acceptance, approval, security and safety I desired.

-God’s motivation for what he does is in who he is.
-Scripture tells us in 1 John 4:8, God is love.
-Everything he does emanates from who he is.
-Love is his starting point.
+God’s motivation for what He does is in who He is.
+Scripture tells us in 1 John 4:8: God is love.
+Everything He does emanates from who He is.
+Love is His starting point.
 He gives love freely.
-My motivation was to “earn” love through a series of equations which, I believed, would secure the love I was searching for from the Lord and others.
-That is actually called manipulation, no matter how you dress it up.
+My motivation was to earn love through a series of equations which, I believed, would secure the love I was searching for from the Lord and others.

 My desire would be to report there is no longer a struggle in this area; however, it is an ongoing journey.
 Performing for love, acceptance, approval and belonging is like melting ice cream on a hot summer day.
 It seeps into a lot of nooks and crannies, is quite sticky, draws unwanted critters and smells bad, if left unattended.

-If splinters of “performance” surface, I quickly invite Jesus to speak truth and ask him to use his “tweezers” to remove what might fester, produce infection or cause future problems.
+If splinters of ‘performance’ surface, I quickly invite Jesus to speak truth and ask Him to use His tweezers to remove what might fester, produce infection or cause future problems.

-Toiling and striving have now taken their rightful place as words in the dictionary.
+Toiling and striving have now taken their rightful places as words in the dictionary.
 I have traded in the self-powered, wearying hamster wheel for an effortless Ferris wheel ride with the Lord, seeing things from a higher viewpoint.

 Blame is lame.
 Taking responsibility for my reactions to others’ actions was the key to my freedom.
 Forgiving those who distorted love, I blessed them.
 Asking for and receiving forgiveness from God for those same shortcomings, I forgave myself and embraced being an imperfect child of a perfect God.

-Imperfection, not a putdown or something to be used as an excuse for sin or a stance of defiance or defense.
+Imperfection, not a put-down or something to be used as an excuse for sin or a stance of defiance or defense.
 Rather, there is an awareness of human frailty, reflecting my continuous need of the Lord as Savior, Friend, Comforter, Confidante and Redeemer.

 God, who is perfect, wants to spend time with imperfect me.
 It is amazing how pain leaves where truth resides.